jacewoods/jacewoods.github.io/CS460/Homework4/README.md

 ![image text](/CS460/Homework4/hw4mergeconflict.PNG "Screenshot of my Merge Conflict")

-At first I didn't understand what those >>> and === lines really meant, but upon looking closer, I realized all it was doing was pushing the differences in code made in two branches and allowing me to decide which difference I should keep.
+At first I didn't understand what the \>>> and === lines really meant, but upon looking closer, I realized all it was doing was pushing the differences in code made in two branches and allowing me to decide which difference I should keep.
 It was somewhat scary seeing my code break down like this, but once I had figured out how to resolve these conflicts, I was able to complete the merge and my site was running at 100%!

 Overall, this project did take some time as I had to learn about MVC and how it interacts with the ASP.NET Web Application, but hopefully now that I have a solid understanding of the basics, I will be comfortable enough moving into implementations using a database.